-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

-When we arrive at the area, Otto searches the water for the top of the reef, which is about a dozen meters deep at high tide.
+When we arrive in the area, Otto scans the water for the top of the reef, which is about 12 meters deep at high tide.
 "Mantas!"
 He launches.

 Current and plankton

 At the top of Blue Magic that day (as often), there is a crazy current.
 And we can see it well on my little video, the visibility is not extraordinary, the water is full of plankton.
 But when there is both current and plankton, it is often the guarantee of beautiful encounters!